brlin-tw/media-to-whisper.cpp-subtitles/README.md

   For determining the absolute path of the utility and the available threads to do the subtitle inference.
 * whisper.cpp
   For inferencing the subtitles from the media's audio tracks.

+  By default it uses [the unofficial snap distribution](https://snapcraft.io/whisper-cpp) of Whisper.cpp.
 * FFmpeg
   For converting the input media into formats that can be consumed by whisper.cpp.